Essential Oils for Summer Ailments

 Dry Skin is the result of a deficiency in skin lubrication.
 Relief can be obtained by using Lavender, Rose or Sandalwood essential oil.
 Lavender is herbal, Rose is floral, and Sandalwood is earthy.
 Combine with a carrier oil or fragrance-free skin lotion or cream, and apply to the skin.

 Exhaustion and Fatigue can accompany busy summertime schedules.
 Geranium is a comforting and healing oil that assists in bringing balance back into the body.
 Add 10 drops to bath water and soak for fifteen minutes or combine with a carrier oil and gently massage the skin.

 Insect repellant can be made by combining olive oil or witch hazel with Clove or Citronella oil.
-Use 10 drops of carrier oil to 1 drop of essential oil.
+Use ten drops of carrier oil to one drop of essential oil.
 Clove can be very irritating, so use with care.
 Place in a small spray bottle (glass is preferred, but not always practical) and be sure to shake before each use.

 Muscle Aches can be eased with Black Pepper, Ginger or Marjoram oil.
 Add 2-4 drops to a carrier oil and massage the affected area or add a few drops to a compress and apply for 10-15 minutes.
 These are very warm oils and should be used with care.
 Avoid getting these oils around the eyes.

 Sunburn is caused by overexposure to the sun's UV rays and results in skin that is red, warm, and tender to the touch.
 Chamomile or Lavender oil can provide much-needed relief.
 Add 10 drops to bath water and soak for fifteen minutes or longer or add a few drops to a carrier oil and gently massage the affected area.